RayLuxembourg/Spacetime-s-Density-Driven-Force-A-Unified-Hypothesis-for-Modern-Physics/electron-based.md

 ## 8. Cosmological Implications: Electron Density in the Universe

 Electron density varies widely in cosmology, from the early universe’s plasma to stellar cores.
-This theory predicts enhanced spacetime effects in high-$\( n_e \)$ regions, potentially altering gravitational dynamics.
+This theory predicts enhanced spacetime effects in high- $\( n_e \)$ regions, potentially altering gravitational dynamics.
 For example, it might explain galaxy rotation curves without dark matter if electron distributions dominate in specific contexts, though this requires further modeling.

 ## 9. Practical Applications: Generating Force with Plasma